psrdev/wordpress_plugin_add_rest_menu/README.md

 ## Usage

 1. Ensure the plugin is activated.
+2. Configure the menu item IDs where you want to show the dropdown in the plugin settings page under 'Settings' > 'Menu Dropdown'.
-2. The plugin will automatically add dropdown functionality to menu items with IDs `menu-item-431` and `menu-item-490`.
+3. The plugin will automatically add dropdown functionality to the specified menu items.

 ## Files

 - [`custom-menu-dropdown.php`](custom-menu-dropdown.php): Main plugin file that initializes the plugin and enqueues assets.
 - [`includes/class-menu-api.php`](includes/class-menu-api.php): Contains the `Menu_API` class that registers the REST API endpoint and provides menu data.
+- `includes/class-menu-admin.php`: Contains the `Menu_Admin` class that adds the settings page and handles menu item configuration.
 - [`js/dropdown.js`](js/dropdown.js): JavaScript file that handles the dropdown functionality and fetches data from the REST API.
 - [`css/dropdown.css`](css/dropdown.css): CSS file that styles the dropdown menu.